The new official nicest country on Earth. From here

 Over there, I reblog supernatural, marvel cinematic universe, comic book stuff, harry potter, funny stuff, and more!
 If you’re so inclined, go check it out!

 For your patience, I reward you with a picture of a Borg cube being exploded - as seen in the ceiling display at Toy Traders

-adambombtv asked: what do you do if that little voice in your head takes control and doesn't let you proceed, that it tells you to give up creating because nothing you can do will be good enough and you shouldn't even try?
+adambombtv said: what do you do if that little voice in your head takes control and doesn't let you proceed, that it tells you to give up creating because nothing you can do will be good enough and you shouldn't even try?
 (I may need more then a "Push through it", this voice will not let go)

 You tell it to shut the fuck up, and you listen to my voice, which says, “You are good enough.
 You must always do your best, and you understand and respect that your best varies from day to day.

 "You must create because the idea isn’t to create something that’s ‘good enough’ or ‘really perfect’ or anything else.
 You must create because the idea is to create, to make something where something wasn’t before.”